finos/common-domain-model/documentation/source/documentation.rst

   * The Legal Agreement model follows the CDM design principles of composability and reusability to develop an extendable model that can support multiple document types.
   * For instance, the ``LegalAgreementBase`` data type uses components that are also used as part of the CDM contract and lifecycle event components: e.g. ``Party``, ``Identifier``, ``date``.

-* **Normalisation of the data representation** to be machine readable and executable.
+* **Normalisation of the data representation**

+  * Strong data type attributes such as numbers, Boolean, or enumerations are used where possible to create a series of normalised elections within terms used in ISDA documentation and create a data representation of the legal agreement that is machine readable and executable.
 This approach allows CDM users to define normalised elections into a corresponding legal agreement template to support functional processes.
-In practice the use of elections expressed in a ``string`` format has been restricted, as ``string`` requires language parsing and disassembling to be machine executable.
-Instead, the model uses strong data type attributes such as numbers, boolean, or enumerations whenever possible.
+  * In practice the use of elections expressed in a ``string`` format has been restricted, as ``string`` requires language parsing and disassembling to be machine executable.

 The components of the legal agreement model specified in the CDM are detailed in the section below.